Privacy Notice

 During the term of your customer relationship with us, Companjon processes your personal data as follows.

-Embedded solution data
+Insurance solution data

-Companjon processes personal data that is required for the conclusion of add on solutions and collects details of the products and services that are provided to you as well as information that you provide voluntarily (e.g. full name, country of residence, email address, mobile phone number, booking number, booking date (or purchase date), departure date, return date, cancellation date and time, ticket value, number of tickets, currency, one-way or return ticket, bus/train line, ticket type, departure station name, arrival station name), collectively "Solution Data".
-The Solution Data may be provided through our business partners and processed by Companjon to provide our services.
+Companjon processes personal data that is required for the conclusion of insurance solutions and collects details of the products and services that are provided to you as well as information that you provide voluntarily (e.g. full name, country of residence, email address, mobile phone number, booking number, booking date (or purchase date), departure date, return date, cancellation date and time, ticket value, number of tickets, currency, one-way or return ticket, bus/train line, ticket type, departure station name, arrival station name), collectively "Insurance Solution Data".
+The Insurance Solution Data may be provided through our business partners and processed by Companjon to provide our services.

-Note that when you enter into an add on solution agreement with us for the benefit of third party individuals as their representative, we may also process personal data of these individuals, and you are required to inform them of the processing of their data in accordance with this privacy notice.
+Note that when you enter into an insurance solution agreement with us for the benefit of third party individuals as their representative, we may also process personal data of these individuals, and you are required to inform them of the processing of their data in accordance with this privacy notice.

 Communication Data